namick/obfuscate_id/README.md

 ## How it works

 ObfuscateId pairs each number, from 0 to 9999999999, with one and only one number in that same range.
 That other number is paired back to the first.
 This is an example of a minimal perfect hash function.
-Within a set of one Billion numbers, it simply maps every number to a different 10 digit number, and back again.
+Within a set of ten billion numbers, it simply maps every number to a different 10 digit number, and back again.

 ObfuscateId switches the plain record id to the obfuscated id in the models `to_param` method.